Devon Rex

 The Devon Rex is a tall-eared, short-haired breed of cat that emerged in England during the late 1950s.
 The breed is known for its atypical appearance, with an oddly shaped head, large eyes, and the short and wavy coat.

 History

 Origin

 Beryl Cox came across a novel curly-coated kitten in Buckfastleigh, Devon in 1960 whom she decided to name Kirlee.
 Originally, Cox believed the cat's gene to be related to the Cornish Rex which led to her breeding Kirlee with Cornish Rexes.
 However, when the queen gave birth the kittens all had straight coats, which led to the discovery that Kirlee had a different mutation than Cornish Rexes.
-Following this Cox began a breeding program to try and preserve Kirlee's unique mutation.
+Following this Cox began a breeding program to try to preserve Kirlee's unique mutation.

 Appearance

 The Devon Rex is a very short haired breed with a medium build and a unique head type which gives the breed a 'pixie-like' appearance.
 The head is short with a broad wedge and the brow curving to a flat skull.
 The eyes are large, set wide, and oval-shaped.
 Devon Rexes may have any eye colour.
 The ears are large and set wide apart with rounded tips.
 The coat is short, dense, soft, and curls inwards, giving it a waved or rippled effect.
 Some areas of the body such as the neck may lack enough fur for the wave/ripple effect.
 The whiskers and eyebrows are crinkled and twisted.
 Devon Rexes may come in any colour.